RussOakham/wanderlust-recipes/README.md

 ## 1. **UX**

-Overview of UX decisions, structure etc. Examples of websites I have viewed as part of research & resulting UX design decisions.
+Overview of UX design decisions, including examples of websites I have viewed as part of research and inspiration.

 ### **User Stories**